mmalmi/mmalmi.github.io/_posts/2020-10-26-fill-the-earth.md

 Hunter-gatherers were replaced by agriculturists, who could harvest more of the sun's energy and sustain larger populations.
 Stationary farmers were easier to tax than their predecessors — thus formed governments.

-Governments also have a tendency to grow, but they grow by taxing more or conquering their neighbours, which doesn't necessarily produce additional value — things that people consider worth their price and would voluntarily pay for.
-Taxation takes a toll on the productive economy, where growth originates.
+Governments also have a tendency to grow, but they grow by taxing more or conquering their neighbours, which doesn't necessarily produce additional value.
+Taxation hinders the productive economy, where growth originates.
 Cultures and societies that limited their government, upheld the rule of law and free market principles, prevailed in the long term.

 Free market and private property are good ideas (i.e. surviving ideas) because they enable economic evolution.
 Those who allocate their resources in a way that produces additional value (stuff that others want) will get more resources to allocate.
 Bad businesses go bankrupt and their resources are put to better use.